 1. Internal finishes must be carried out in the proper sequence.

+Complete / incomplete

 2. It is essential that care is taken to avoid damage once a finish is applied.

+Complete / incomplete

-3. The standard of workmanship must be to the highest level.
+3. The standard of workmanship.

+Complete / incomplete

-4. When applying a finish it is important that the background is perfectly dry.
+4. It is important that the background is perfectly dry.

-5. When considering which finish to use, it is important to think about how the building is going to be used and the wear, tear and maintenance of the building.
+Complete / incomplete

-6. There are two types of finish; self finish and applied finish.

-7. Types of wet finishes are plaster, paint and wallpaper.
+5. Self finish and applied finish.
+Complete / incomplete 7.
+Types of wet finishes are plaster, paint and wallpaper.

+Complete / incomplete

+Complete / incomplete

+.
+Types of wet finishes are plaster, paint and wallpaper.

+.
+Types of wet finishes are plaster, paint and wallpaper.

+.
+Types of wet finishes are plaster, paint and wallpaper.

+Complete / incomplete

-8. A problem with wet finishes is the amount of time it takes to dry out.
+.
+Is the amount of time it takes to dry out.

+Complete / incomplete

-9. Wet finishes may cause expansion or shrinkage of the timber components of the build.
+.
+Wet finishes may cause.

+Complete / incomplete

-10. Plaster board, timber panelling and carpet are all examples of dry finishes.
+10. Are all examples of dry finishes.

+Complete / incomplete

 11. Dry finishes cause no shrinkage and do not prevent occupancy of the building.

+Complete / incomplete

 12. Self finish is inherent in the material and does not need to be applied on.

+Complete / incomplete

-13. Natural stone, facing brick, natural slate and natural wood are all types of self finishes.
+13. Natural stone, facing brick, natural s slate and natural wood are all types of self finishes.

+Complete / incomplete

-14. There are two basic methods of carrying out internal plastering.
+14. Carrying out internal plastering.

+Complete / incomplete

 15. The most popular method of applying internal plastering is to apply one or two coats of sand and cement on block or brick walls followed by a coat of gypsum plaster.

+Complete / incomplete

-16. Another method of applying internal plastering is to use a lightweight gypsum undercoat followed by a finish coat of gypsum plaster.
+16. Another method of applying internal plastering is to use a lightweight gypsum undercoa followed by a finish coat of gypsum plaster.

+Complete / incomplete

 17. Sand and cement takes longer and is harder to apply than lightweight gypsum undercoat.

+Complete / incomplete

-18. Sand and cement mixture is much more hard wearing.
+18. Is much more hard wearing.

+Complete / incomplete